Classic and Easy Outfits for a September Trip to Italy

 Day Outfits for Italy

 I chose these white jeans, sandals, a crossbody bag, and a navy top for our trip to the Vatican.
-You have to be covered up (no low necklines, bare shoulders, or short skirts), so I figured this was the most conservative thing.
-Make sure you bring a long dress or pants if you plan to visit many of the Italian churches.
-You don’t want to miss out because you’re not allowed inside!
+You have to be covered up (no low necklines, bare shoulders, or short skirts with their dress code), so I figured this was the most conservative thing.

-For our wine trip, I opted for white shorts and this new top from Madewell that I absolutely adore.
+For our wine trip, I opted for a pair of shorts and this new top from Madewell that I absolutely adore.
 It’s a bit thicker material, so it didn’t wrinkle in my bag.
-A swimming suit and sunnies were a must for our 4 days in Sorrento.
-I also threw in some flip-flops and a coverup to make my journey to and from the pool a little easier.

 These sandals were a lifesaver for me on our trip.
 I did a lot of research before choosing a pair of sandals because I wanted to make sure they had support and wouldn’t give me blisters.
 These feel like you’re walking on a cloud and I had zero problems.
 I walked many miles in them and they always felt great.
-I also packed my straw hat and even though it was such a pain to bring (couldn’t stuff it in my suitcase, so had to bring it on the plane with me.
-Ugh), I’m happy I brought it.
-It kept the sun off my face, but more importantly, it hid my dirty hair.
-Ha!

 Night Outfits

 For the most part, we were pretty casual when we went out to dinner and everyone else was too.
-We did dress up a bit one night and I wore a simple black dress, my favorite nude heels, and my leather jacket.
+We did dress up a bit one night and I wore a simple black dress, my favorite nude heels, and my leather jacket

 At night it would get cooler, so a sweater or jacket should be on your packing list!
 I wore jeans out a few times, and would just throw a cute blouse on top.